amelia2802/Notes-dump/web dev notes.md

+# Web Standards:
+- Web standards define the technologies we use to build the web.
+- These standards ensure that web content is accessible, reliable, and compatible across different browsers, devices, and platforms.

+Tim Berners Lee founded W3C

+# Git vs GitHub

+- ### Git :
+  - version control System
+  - Runs locally on machine
+  - helps keep a history of changes you've made to project

+- ### GitHub:
+  - online platform that stores Git repos
+  - runs online in the cloud
+  - helps share code with others
 # library:
-- collection of reusable codes
+- a collection of reusable codes
-- reduces need to write repetitive/complex things from scratch
+- reduces the need to write repetitive/complex things from scratch
 - control how/when it's used.
-No /few boundaries .
+No /few boundaries.

 # framework
-- predetermined architecture - follow a specified pattern of development.
+- predetermined architecture - follows a specified pattern of development.

-- work within the boundaries set by framework.
+- work within the boundaries set by the framework.

 # why react?